f0rki/mapping-high-level-constructs-to-llvm-ir/README.md

 ### Building using Docker
 1. [Install Docker](https://docs.docker.com/engine/install/ubuntu/#install-using-the-repository).
-   NOTE: DO NOT INSTALL USING THE STANDARD UBUNTU REPOSITORIES.
+   DO NOT INSTALL USING THE STANDARD UBUNTU REPOSITORIES.
 IT WON'T WORK!
 2. Create the docker image: `sudo make docker-build`.
 3. Make the book: `sudo make docker-make O=html`.
 4. The book can now be found in the `_build/html` folder.